 • Add water a tablespoon at a time.

-6 tablespoon water
+6 TBSP water

 • Simmer for about 5 minutes until the meat absorbs the water.